 If you are experiencing symptoms of esophageal stricture, schedule an appointment with Digestive Health Associates of Cheyenne to have a provider evaluate your condition, run tests, and discuss your treatment options.

 To diagnose esophageal stricture, we may run diagnostic tests such as a barium swallow, esophageal manometry, or esophageal motility to measure the narrowing, pressure waves, and muscular strength and coordination of the esophagus.
-Once a diagnosis is made, if the stricture is benign, treatment may include dilation to widen the esophageal passageway.
-We may also give medication to reduce stomach acid production and help relax the esophageal muscles.
+Once your doctor makes a diagnosis of esophageal stricture, if the stricture is benign, treatment may include dilation to widen the esophageal passageway.
+We may also give you medication to reduce stomach acid production and help relax the esophageal muscles.
 If the stricture is malignant, we may use temporary metal stents to widen the passageway.
 In more severe cases, we may recommend surgery.
-Our highly trained and experienced physicians at Digestive Health Associates of Cheyenne are committed to providing you with the best directive and treatment options to manage esophageal stricture.
+Our board-certified, experienced physicians at Digestive Health Associates of Cheyenne are committed to providing you with the best diagnosis and treatment options to manage esophageal stricture.
 Contact us today.

 At Digestive Health Associates, we are dedicated to helping you achieve and maintain an optimal level of digestive health.